 The UNESCO Global Action Programme (GAP) on ESD is a roadmap to generate and scale up ESD action at all levels and in all areas of education and learning.
 The programme was launched at the UNESCO World Conference on ESD in 2014, as a follow-up to the United Nations Decade of ESD (2005-2014).

-GAP will support UN member states in the realization of Agenda 2030 by reorienting education and learning so that everyone has the opportunity to acquire the knowledge, skills, values and attitudes that empower them to contribute to sustainable development.
-GAP contains five priority action areas to advance the ESD agenda:
+The aim of GAP has been to support UN member states in the realization of Agenda 2030 by reorienting education and learning so that everyone has the opportunity to acquire the knowledge, skills, values and attitudes that empower them to contribute to sustainable development.
+Read more

 GAP in Sweden

-From the 1th of January 2016, SWEDESD is mandated by the Swedish government to coordinate the implementation of GAP in Sweden.
-Our mission is to stimulate and follow up national actions with regards to ESD, as well as to participate in UNESCO’s international network for GAP.
+From the 1th of January 2016, SWEDESD has been mandated by the Swedish government to coordinate the implementation of GAP in Sweden.
+Our mission has been to stimulate and follow up national actions with regards to ESD, as well as to participate in UNESCO’s international network for GAP.

 As a first step, a national workshop for more than 100 active partners was held in Uppsala on the 7th of April 2016, to collaboratively define ESD-work in Sweden during the GAP period.
 The results from this meeting was included in a proposed action plan for ESD, that was sent to the Swedish government in July 2016.